basic-1/basic-1/docs/embedding.md

 `B1_FEATURE_UNICODE_UCS2`: defines `B1_T_CHAR` type as `uint16_t` allowing representing program lines and BASIC string values with 2-byte character encoding.

+`B1_FEATURE_INIT_FREE_MEMORY`: if the macro is defined `b1_int_reset` function frees memory allocated during preceding program execution (in the most cases the feature must be enabled to allow resetting program state). `b1_ex_var_enum` function has to be implemented for the feature to work.

 ## Interpreter's global variables and functions

 Hosting application can control the interpreter core by reading/writing special global variables and calling some functions.
 The most of them are described below.